MA, HCPC, BADth

-I am a dramatherapist, based in London.
+I am an psychological therapist (dramatherapist), practicing in London.

 Common difficulties that I work with include trauma, anxiety disorders, depression, sadness, self-esteem, ADHD, autism, family difficulties, mental health conditions, bereavement, dementia, PTSD, and psychosocial stressors.